builttoroam/builditbetadocs/Overview/Build it Beta definitions.md

 - **Application** - An Application can have one or more versions associated with it.
 Build it Beta installs a version of an application even if only one version exists, the single version will be installed on your device.

+- **Assigned Access** - Is a feature reserved for valid account owners.
+Assigning access is the ability to restrict version visibility by unchecking **Users can view all app versions** in the configuration settings for an application.
+If a **users** is not assigned to an application version, and **Users can view all app versions** is unchecked in the application configuration, then the user will only be able to see versions they have been assigned to

 ##B##
 - **Billing Account** - see **Accounts**
 ##C##